-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
-See Chapter 6 for more information about coverage and applicable cost sharing. \$0 consument for each 20% opingurance for Inpatient Hospital Care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network □ Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B □ COVID-19 vaccine □ Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
+See Chapter 6 for more information about coverage and applicable cost sharing.
+Inpatient Hospital Care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your \$0 copayment for each Medicare-covered hospital stay for unlimited days each time you are admitted.
+The day before you are discharged is your last inpatient day.
+Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) \$0 copayment for each Medicare-covered hospital stay for unlimited days each time you are admitted.
 Your provider may need to obtain prior authorization.
-30% coinsurance for each Medicare-covered hospital stay for unlimited days each time you are admitted.
-You pay these amounts until you reach the out-of-pocket maximum. last inpatient day.
-Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies If you get authorized inpatient care at an out- of-network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.
+If you get authorized inpatient care at an outof-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+Medicare hospital benefit periods do not 40% coinsurance for each Medicare-covered hospital stay for unlimited days each time you are admitted.
+You pay these amounts until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
-For inpatient hospital care, the cost-sharing described above applies each time you are Medicare hospital benefit periods do not apply.
-(See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
-A transfer to a separate facility type (such as an Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.
-For each